qianglise/py2025/content/parallel-computing.rst

 There are two main models of parallel computing:

-- **"Embarrassingly" parallel:** the code does not need to synchronize/communicate with other instances, and you can run multiple instances of the code separately, and combine the results later.
-If you can do this, great!

 - **Shared memory parallelism (multithreading):**

   - Parallel threads do separate work and communicate via the same memory and write to shared variables.